CheerfulPianissimo/cheerfulpianissimo.github.io/GSOC/WayshotConnection Functions.md

 Below is a dependency graph that outlines which functions in the `WayshotConnection` struct call which other functions.
-This should help illustrate the flow and dependencies between the functions:

 ```scss
 WayshotConnection